 Complementary to Other Treatments

 Propranolol can be effectively integrated into a broader treatment plan that includes psychotherapy and other therapeutic interventions.
-It is often used alongside programs like Cognitive-Behavioral Therapy (CBT) and exposure therapy within Bold Steps Anxiety Treatment Program and Emotional Dysregulation Program, enhancing overall treatment outcomes.
+It is often used alongside programs like cognitive-behavioral therapy (CBT) and exposure therapy within structured therapy programs, enhancing overall treatment outcomes.

 Potential Benefits for Social Anxiety Disorder